 - Wednesday 12th July between 1pm and 6pm,

 - Thursday 13th July between 8am and 1pm.

-The public are invited to feedback on the above proposals by sending all comments to email@example.com
+The public were invited to feedback on the above proposals by sending their comments to firstname.lastname@example.org